-Cloud–based is a term that refers to applications, services or resources made available to users on demand via the Internet from a cloud computing provider’s servers.
+Cloud based Technology is a term that refers to applications, services, or resources made available to users on-demand via the Internet from a cloud computing provider’s servers.

 First of all, you will have to understand the meaning of Cloud and Computing.